-- 4 Effective for annual periods beginning on or after January 1, 2016. - 5 Effective for annual periods beginning on or after July 1, 2014. - 6 Effective for annual periods beginning on or after July 1, 2014, with limited exceptions.
+- Effective for annual periods beginning on or after January 1, 2014. - Available for application the mandatory effective date will be determined when the outstanding phase of HKFRS 9 are finalised. - Effective for annual periods beginning on or after July 1, 2014, with limited exceptions. - Effective for annual periods beginning on or after July 1, 2014.